google/closure-templates/documentation/reference/delegate-templates.md

 [TOC]

-## Delegate templates (with delpackage)
+## Delegate templates (with modname)

-Delegates with delegate packages (`delpackage`) are appropriate for cases where you don't intend to send code for unused delegate implementations to the client (for example, an experiment whose code is only sent to a small subset of users.)
+Delegates associated with mods (`modname`) are appropriate for cases where you don't intend to send code for unused delegate implementations to the client (for example, an experiment whose code is only sent to a small subset of users.)

 `main.soy` syntax: